What is IRS Withholding?

 Udemy is giving all instructors time to fill out the necessary forms.
-Once withholding is in effect (later in 2019), if we don’t have an instructors’ tax information on file, we’ll pause your next payout and remind you again to submit.
+If we don’t have an instructors’ your tax information on file, we’ll pause your next payout and remind you again to submit.

 If at that point we still don’t have your tax information, we’ll be required to default to the highest potential level of withholding on your revenue and we’ll resume sending payouts (no longer holding them), so that we can minimize your risk of noncompliance.